Georg Joel: Postwar life

 On 5 July 1946, Joel was released from internment for health reasons.
-Following procedures by the Denazification Court in Bielefeld, he was classified as Category III (a lesser offender) and sentenced on 16 June 1949 to two years in prison, with partial credit for time served.
+Following proceedings by the denazification court in Bielefeld, he was classified as Category III (a lesser offender) and sentenced on 16 June 1949 to two years in prison, with partial credit for time served.
 On 19 April 1950, Joel found employment as a sales representative in Oldenburg.

-In 1955 Joel reentered politics and joined the Deutsche Reichspartei (German Reich Party, DRP), a far-right, nationalist and Neo-Nazi group.
-In 1956 Joel became a City Councilor of Oldenburg.
-He was elected on the DRP slate to the Landtag of Lower Saxony, serving from 6 May 1955 to 5 May 1959.
-He served from May 1955 to October 1957 and from June 1958 to May 1959 as Party spokesman in the Landtag.
-From 1957 to 1959 and from 1963 to 1964 he was a member of the party executive committee.
-In 1961 he was Deputy Chairman of the DRP Regional Association of Lower Saxony.
+In 1955, Joel reentered politics and joined the Deutsche Reichspartei (German Reich Party, DRP), a far-right, nationalist and neo-Nazi group.
+The following year, Joel was elected as a city councilor of Oldenburg.
+He also was elected on the DRP slate to the Landtag of Lower Saxony, serving from 6 May 1955 to 5 May 1959.
+He served from May 1955 to October 1957, and from June 1958 to May 1959, as Party spokesman in the Landtag.
+From 1957 to 1959, and from 1963 to 1964, he was a member of the Party executive committee.
+In 1961, he was deputy chairman of the DRP Regional Association of Lower Saxony.

-In 1964, the DRP merged with other small right wing parties to form the National Democratic Party of Germany (NPD), another ultra-nationalist, Neo-Nazi entity.
-Joel was a member of its party executive committee and editor of their weekly newspaper Deutsche Nachrichten (German News).
-In 1967 he became the owner of its publishing house, Deutsche Nachrichten GmbH.
-In 1979 and 1980 Joel led the fight against the installation of a memorial plaque in the former Esterwegen concentration camp.
+In 1964, the DRP merged with other small right wing parties to form the National Democratic Party of Germany (NPD), another ultra-nationalist, neo-Nazi entity.
+Joel was a member of its executive committee and editor of their weekly newspaper Deutsche Nachrichten (German News).
+In 1967, he became the owner of its publishing house, Deutsche Nachrichten GmbH.
+In 1979 and 1980, Joel led the fight against the installation of a memorial plaque in the former Esterwegen concentration camp.
+He died in Rastede in October 1981.

 Until the end of his life, Joel remained an unrepentant Nazi sympathizer and denied the criminal character of the National Socialist regime.